Mutiara Ayu Puspitasari

 Mutiara Ayu Puspitasari (born 17 May 2006) is an Indonesian badminton player.
 She is one of the badminton players from the PB Djarum club and successfully passed the national player selection.
+She won the gold medal in the girls' singles at the 2023 Asian Junior Championships.

 Career

 In May 2023, Puspitasari join the women's team at the 2023 SEA Games – women's team event and took the silver medal after losing to Thai team.

+In December 2025, Puspitasari made her second appearance at the SEA Games, and won the silver medal in the team event.

+In 2026, Puspitasari made her debut at the Asian Games in 2026 Aichi–Nagoya, winning a bronze medal in the women's team event.